FredKSchott/snowpack/plugins/web-test-runner-plugin/README.md

 ## Options

 None!
-If you need to configure Snowpack, you can do so in your project `snowpack.config.js` file.
+If you need to configure Snowpack, you can do so in your project `snowpack.config.mjs` file.

 Looking for support for some missing option/configuration?
 Please file an isuse!
 Your feedback is important.